amiuhle/webpack-react-compiler-plugin/README.md

 React webpack compiler plugin for webpack
 =========================================

 :exclamation:  *This package is currently under active development.
-Please give feedback by creating an  [Issue](https://github.com/amiuhle/webpack-react-compiler-plugin/issues/new) or a [Pull Request](https://github.com/amiuhle/webpack-react-compiler-plugin/compare)!*
+Please give feedback by creating an  [Issue](https://github.com/amiuhle/webpack-react-compiler-plugin/issues/new), a [Pull   Request](https://github.com/amiuhle/webpack-react-compiler-plugin/compare)! or justjust discuss this on [Reddit](https://www.reddit.com/r/reactjs/comments/4ny3fv/rfc_my_approach_at_isomorphic_static_sites_using/)!*

 Create isomorphic static sites using webpack and React.